 Steam is one of the main energy carriers in industrial processes.
 However, sometimes steam is lost to the atmosphere with no use, for example through flue gases.
-If steam is condensed out to form condensate, it will not only recover latent heat of vaporization, but also the valuable resource ‘water’.
+If steam is condensed out to form condensate, it will not only recover latent heat of vaporization but also recover water emissions.

-This water can be used as make-up water for boilers, process water or for sanitation purpose, etc. The following figure is an eye-opener for how much water is wasted to the atmosphere through the flue gas streams of different kinds of power plants.
+This water can be used as make-up water for boilers, process water or for sanitation purposes, etc. The following figure is an eye-opener for how much water is wasted to the atmosphere through the flue gas streams of different kinds of power plants.

 Source: Energy Siemens

 What if at least half of these emissions are recovered?
 Assuming the price of water as 2.5 €/ m3 and 6000 operating hours per year, 900 MW steam plants will save 1.8 million € per year if half of the steam emissions are recovered as water.

 On the other hand, the available energy can be used for preheating purposes, etc. The following figure demonstrates how much heat is available through a phase change.

 Source: Hyper physics / Georgia State University

 By effectively utilizing this latent heat available in natural gas-fired power plants, the heat recovery possibilities that can be achieved with various flue gas temperatures are shown in this figure.

 There are different ways of recovering water from steam available in exhaust gases.

 One method called liquid or solid sorption uses a liquid or solid desiccant to chemically absorb or physically adsorb water from the gas stream.

 Liquid desiccants are mostly used in spray columns and solid desiccants are usually held in a packed tower or a rotary wheel.
 Solid desiccants cannot be used in applications with high moisture load due to rapid saturation.
 Therefore liquid systems are more common.
-Example configuration of such system in a coal fired power plant show here.
+Example configuration of such a system in a coal-fired power plant show here.

 Source: US Department of Energy

 This method produces clean water, but no heat recovery is adopted.